sandeep-v1404/ReactWeatherApp/README.md

     https://github.com/<YOUR_GITHUB_USERNAME>/ReactWeatherApp.git
 ```

+3. Make a new branch based on the issue you're working

 3. Go into the directory containing the project.

 ```
     cd ReactWeatherApp
 ```

-4. Make sure you have Node.js Installed and run the below command.
+5. Make sure you have Node.js Installed and run the below command.
 This command will install required packages (node_modules) from Package.json

 ```
     npm install
 ```
-5. Start the Application by using below command.
+6. Start the Application by using below command.

 ```
     npm start